peturs15/Jertep/docs/AdministrationManual.md

 #Administration Manual

-To play Tic Tac Toe on your computer, you have to do have the following programs innstalled on your computer:
+To play Tic Tac Toe on your computer, you have to do have the following programs installed on your computer:
  - Java jdk8
  - Git
  - Gradle

 ####Java